samjulien/blog/_posts/2018-08-28-react-tutorial-building-and-securing-your-first-app.markdown

 ## Prerequisites

-Although not mandatory, you should know a few things about JavaScript, HTML, and CSS before diving in this tutorial.
+Although not mandatory, you should know a few things about JavaScript, HTML, and CSS before diving into this React app tutorial.
 If you do not have previous experience with these technologies, you might not have an easy time following the instructions in this article, and it might be a good idea to step back and learn about them first.
 If you do have previous experience with web development, then stick around and enjoy the article.

 Also, you will need to have Node.js and NPM installed in your development machine.
 If you don't have these tools yet, please, [read and follow the instructions on the official documentation to install Node.js](https://nodejs.org/en/download/).
 NPM, which stands for Node Package Manager, comes bundled into the default Node.js installation.